schmoelder/diss/doc/06_operating_modes/recycling_techniques/clr.md

 display(Markdown(overview))
 ```

-{numref}`clr_difficult_linear_auto-cycle_moo-pc_fig_obj` depicts the evaluated objective function values as a function of both feed duration and the recycle-off time.
+{numref}`clr_difficult_linear_auto-cycle_moo-pc_fig_obj` depicts the evaluated objective function values as a function of both feed duration and the recycling end time.
-Generally, clear optimia could be found for all KPIs.
+Clear optima are found for all key performance indicators.
-The optimal variable values and KPIs for all Pareto edge points are summarized in {numref}`clr_difficult_linear_auto-cycle_moo-pc_kpi`, with the corresponding chromatograms provided in {numref}`clr_difficult_linear_auto-cycle_moo-pc_fig_chrom`.
+The optimal variable values and corresponding KPIs for all Pareto edge points are summarized in {numref}`clr_difficult_linear_auto-cycle_moo-pc_kpi`, with the associated chromatograms provided in {numref}`clr_difficult_linear_auto-cycle_moo-pc_fig_chrom`.
-The extermely high values for the eluent consumption can be explained by the feed duration

-@TODO: Check if calculation of cycle time is correct: Eluent must flow *at least* for the amount of (full width - feed_duration), could this be handled via linear constraints or do we need to change the post-processing?

-To better understand, the concentration profiles at the column outlet of (a) and (c) are depiced in {numref}`clr_moo-pc_fig_outlet`.
+To further analyze the results, {numref}`clr_moo-pc_fig_outlet` presents the concentration profiles at the column outlet for processes (a) and (c).
-For process (a), the components passed 10 times fully over the column.
+In process (a), components complete 10 full column cycles before the pure B fraction is collected.
-After the tenth cycle, the pure fraction of component $B$ was already "shaved off" while the rest of the mixture would pass one final time over the column.
-For process (c), the components passed 16 "and a half" times over the column.

-@TODO: Discuss stacked injection
-Note, because of the internal closed-loop, stacking multiple injections is less feasible / relevant.
+The remaining mixture then undergoes one final pass.
+Process (c) shows 16.5 column cycles, demonstrating the optimizer's use of extended recycling for challenging separations.
+This recycling process is also limited by dispersion effects.
+As shown in the profiles, the front of component $A$ begins to overlap with the tail of component $B$ from the previous cycle.
+Additional recycling beyond this point would not improve separation but would cause peak smearing, effectively remixing the components.

 ```{glue:figure} moo_fig_obj
 :name: clr_difficult_linear_auto-cycle_moo-pc_fig_obj